GPUs

 Which GPU should I buy for 1440p gaming in 2026?

 The RTX 5070.
-It hits the performance sweet spot at $549 with DLSS 4 support, and its 250W TDP keeps the total build cost reasonable.
-The RX 9070 XT is the alternative if you want 16GB VRAM.
+At $599-$649 street, it hits the performance sweet spot with full DLSS 4 support and a 250W TDP that keeps the total build cost reasonable.
+The RX 9070 XT is the alternative if 16GB VRAM is a hard requirement and the $100-150 premium is acceptable.

 Is 12GB VRAM enough in 2026?

-For 1080p and most 1440p gaming, yes.
+For 1080p and most 1440p gaming at standard settings, yes.
 For 4K, heavily modded open-world games, or if you plan to keep the card for 3+ years, prioritize 16GB.
-The trend in VRAM consumption is only going up.
+VRAM consumption across AAA titles is trending up with no slowdown in sight.

 Is the RTX 4070 Super still worth buying in 2026?